pit-ray/win-vind/README.md

 ## How to contribute

-Please read its archtecture at <a href="https://github.com/pit-ray/win-vind/blob/master/architecture.md">architecture.md</a>.
+Please read its architecture at <a href="https://github.com/pit-ray/win-vind/blob/master/architecture.md">architecture.md</a>.

 ### Quick Start for Build
 If you have already installed MinGW-w64 or Visual Studio 2019, all you need is the next steps.